turkmuhendisnet/DotnetInstalled/README.md

 # DotnetInstalled
-checks whether the .net 4.8 version is installed on the user's computer.
+Checks whether the .net 4.8 version is installed on the user's computer.

 ## Goal
 If a dll written in C# is used by another project written in object pascal, it is used to install and restore the .net dll on the user's computer.